 RAK7437/RAK7437C LoRaWAN Configuration

-This guide explains how to configure the LoRa parameters of your WisGate gateway to connect various types of LoRaWAN networks.
+This guide details how to configure the LoRa parameters of your WisGate gateway to connect to various types of LoRaWAN networks.
 Depending on your deployment scenario, the gateway can operate in one of the following modes:

 Built-in Network Server